 - Planning can take almost more time than putting it into action.
-Here’s a few starting points.
+Here are a few starting points.

 Start early with research.

 Ask questions – a lot of questions.
-What “big things” will your company have to talk about at the time of the tradeshow?
+What “big things” will your company have to talk about at the time of the trade show?
 Did you have a big success to showcase your capabilities that could be demonstrated at the show?
-Launching a new product or service?
-Are you rebranding?
-Often a company will hold releasing “big things” to have something new and exciting to promote at the tradeshow.
-This is important not only in outlining your goals and objectives, but also in determining your messaging.
-Also ask: What does a successful tradeshow look?
-Is it all about the sales numbers, or is it building your brand, quality leads and fostering current relationships.
+Will you be launching a new product or service?
+Are you debuting a rebrand?
+Often a company will hold releasing “big things” until trade shows to have something new and exciting to promote.
+This is important not only in outlining your goals and objectives but also in determining your messaging.
+Also ask: What does a successful trade show look like?
+Is it all about the sales numbers, or is it building your brand, quality leads, and fostering current relationships?

 Define your budget.

-You can have all the ideas in the world, but how much money you have to spend will really determine which ones are feasible.
+You can have all the ideas in the world, but how much money you have to spend will determine which ones are feasible.
 Start with the booth experience.
 Estimate your structure expenses (renting vs. owning), graphic design needs, promotional items, sales collateral, lead retrieval systems, electrical, internet, etc. Don’t overlook the costs to be there.
 How many team members do you need to account for travel, lodging and meals?
-How will you promote your tradeshow presence?
-Include costs for trade show promotions and communications in addition to any tradeshow advertising and sponsorships that could boost your brand presence.
+How will you promote your trade show presence?
+Include costs for trade show promotions and communications in addition to any trade show advertising and sponsorships that could boost your brand presence.

 Set deadlines and delegations.

-Starting with the show date.
-Then work backward and begin plotting out key show deadlines, such as shipping and service orders.
+Start with the show date and then work backward, plotting out key show deadlines, such as shipping and service orders.
 Know registration and hotel deadlines.
-Fill in with dates to communicate your show presence and what channels – this can begin up to six months before a show like NPE2018!
+Fill in with dates to communicate your show presence and what channels – this can begin up to six months before a show like NPE2021!
 Then back up further and assign dates to complete booth messaging and establish the look.
-You’ll want that to infiltrate through all the tradeshow communication before, during and after the show.
+You’ll want that to infiltrate through all the trade show communication before, during, and after the show.